 I’m sure you’ll find that once you try a camper trailer, you’ll want to be out driving it as often as you can.
 Eventually, you’ll plan longer and longer tips and may even decide to purchase an RV someday.

+The best first RV is a trailer.
 Camper trailers are smaller vehicles that hook onto trucks, SUVs, and other large cars.
-If you’re in the market to buy an RV, you might overlook the humble camper trailer, thinking it has nothing to offer you.
+If you’re in the market to buy an RV, you might overlook the humble trailer, thinking it has nothing to offer you.

 That said, many experts agree that camper trailers are an ideal vehicle for beginners who want to try the RV lifestyle without the huge expenses or commitments.
 Camper trailers are generally cheaper, have more variety, and last longer.